-In autumn 2020 Doug Butterill, ex Chair of Nantwich in Bloom, suggested that some self-sown tree saplings could be removed from Coed Wen and replanted as a small copse by Nantwich Lake as a commemorative copse.
+In autumn 2020 Doug Butterill, ex Chair of Nantwich in Bloom, suggested that some self-sown tree saplings could be removed from Coed Wen and replanted by Nantwich Lake as a commemorative copse.

-Following agreement with Cheshire East of the proposed location, a small Nantwich in Bloom working party met at Coed Wen on 1st December and dug up 22 self-sown tree saplings, a mix of native trees including oak, rowan, cherry and hazel and replanted them to make a small copse in an area next to two existing alder trees adjacent to the lakeside footpath.
+Following agreement with Cheshire East of the proposed location, Nantwich in Bloom volunteers met at Coed Wen and dug up 22 self-sown tree saplings.
+A mix of native trees including oak, rowan, cherry and hazel were removed and have been replanted make a small copse, in an area next to two existing alder trees adjacent to the lakeside footpath.

 We need you

 The intention is to commemorate all those local residents affected by the Covid 19 pandemic.
 A plaque, kindly donated by Nantwich Partnership, will be erected next to the copse to say: